jeiros/Scripts/misc/install_notes.md

 Now you can use vmd.

 ### How to use vmd from the command line
+Using VMD from the command line is very convenient as you can directly load the topology files and trajectories, or several PDBs very quickly.
+If you open VMD manually from the Dock it points every time to your home directory and you loose a lot of time manually navigating to wherever the files you want to visualize are.

 1. Remove the space from the name of the Application (i.e. VMD1.9.2)